Training Data Influence Analysis and Estimation: A Survey: Retraining-Based Influence Analysis

-Furthermore, by evaluating training sets of different sizes, \sv{} can detect subtle influence behavior that is missed by methods like \feldman{} and \loo{}, which evaluate a single training-set size. \citet{Lin:2022:InfluenceRandomizedExperiments} demonstrate this phenomenon empirically by showing that some backdoor training instances are best detected with small \sv{} training subsets.
+Furthermore, by evaluating training sets of different sizes, \sv{} can detect subtle influence behavior that is missed by methods like \feldman{} and \loo{}, which evaluate a single training-set size. \citet{Lin:2022:InfluenceRandomizedExperiments} evidence this phenomenon empirically showing that \revOne{adversarial training instances (i.e., poison)} can sometimes be better detected with small \sv{} training subsets.

 Concerning weaknesses, \sv{}'s computational intractability is catastrophic for non-trivial dataset sizes~\citep{Kwon:2022:BetaShapley}.
 For that reason, numerous (heuristic) \sv{} speed-ups have been proposed, with the most prominent ones detailed next.